Samford University Nike Tennis Camp

 Prior to taking the reins at Samford, Vest served as the assistant head women’s coach at the University of Kentucky for two seasons.
-During his time at Kentucky, Vest helped coach a women’s team that was ranked as high as No. 13 in the nation in 2006 and produced a pair of All-Americans in Kim Coventry and Joelle Schwenk.
+He helped coach a women’s team that was ranked as high as No. 13 in the nation in 2006, and produced a pair of All-Americans: Kim Coventry and Joelle Schwenk.

 Prior to moving to the University of Kentucky, Vest was the head men’s and women’s tennis coach at Morehead State for four seasons.
 He was named the OVC Coach of the Year in both 2002 and 2005 after he led the Eagles to school-record totals in wins each season.

 During his first year at Morehead State in 2002, Vest helped a women’s team that finished eighth in the conference tournament the year before to a third-place finish.
-He went on to earn a number of accolades in his four seasons with the Eagles and coached Morehead State’s first nationally-ranked NCAA singles performer in Greg Johnstone (#67 ITA ranking in 2005).
+He earned a number of accolades with the Eagles and coached Morehead State’s first nationally-ranked NCAA singles performer, Greg Johnstone (#67 ITA ranking in 2005).

 Before being named the head coach at Morehead State, Vest spent two seasons as an assistant coach with the program after he completed his eligibility as a member of the Eagles’ tennis team.

 Vest was a four-year letterwinner at Morehead State and was named to the OVC Commissioner’s Academic Honor Roll following each season.
-He was also the Eagles' Team Captain and was the No. 1 singles and doubles player as both a junior and senior.
+He was also the Eagles’ team captain, and was the No. 1 singles and doubles player as a junior and senior.